sicongx/digital-twin-policy-learning/README.md

   - Creates derived variables such as `month_index`, `age_cat`, and `months_since_vax_cat`
   - Standardizes age and generates dummy-variable columns for the RNN covariates
   - Outputs `facsimile_model_ready_data.csv` for use in the example pipeline

+- `facsimile_model_ready_data.csv`
+  Model-ready facsimile dataset derived from the synthetic long-format example data.
+This file contains the processed trajectory data used by the framework after the key variables for RNN covariates, RNN outcomes, and RL states have been organized into a format suitable for direct training and evaluation.
+It serves as the main example input for demonstrating the end-to-end pipeline in the repository.

+- `rnn_weights_2_128_2000_1e-04.pth`
+  Pretrained RNN/LSTM model weights used in the facsimile COVID booster example.
+This file corresponds to a sequence model with 2 stacked LSTM layers, hidden size 128, trained for 2000 epochs with learning rate `1e-4`.
+It can be loaded directly to reproduce the example workflow without retraining the digital twin environment from scratch.

+- `q_table.npy`
+  Saved tabular Q-learning policy learned from the facsimile example.
+This file stores the final Q-table over the discrete RL state space and action space, and can be loaded directly for policy evaluation or visualization.
+It is included so users can reproduce the learned policy results without rerunning the full Q-learning training procedure.
 ---

 # Main Classes